Chennai Super Kings Company Analysis: Share Price, Financials, Valuation & Future Outlook 2026

 Years Established2008 (CSKCL incorporated 2014)20082008

-This peer view reflects CSK’s prominence with the Mumbai Indians (MI) and the Royal Challengers Bengaluru (RCB) as the most successful IPL teams.
+This peer view reflects Chennai Super Kings (CSK) prominence with Mumbai Indians (MI) and Royal Challengers Bengaluru (RCB) as the most successful IPL teams.
 In terms of CSK ownership, its structure is promoter-driven, unlike MI or RCB, which are owned by Reliance and Aditya Birla Group Consortium respectively.
 The Chennai Super Kings valuation stays up in the top tier among IPL franchises.

 Recent Market Trends